 What I love most about “trophies” is its raw feel, as it reminds me of a structured freestyle.
 I also love how unchained Ace’s lyrics are on the song.

 1. 100 jesus pieces

 I enjoy when Ace A CAped CrusAder shows off his vulnerable side, but on the real, I think he’s special when he’s on his kill-a-rapper s**t!
-In “100 jesus pieces,” we get kill-a-rapper A, as he spits ferocious bars on the track about putting n***as in the dirt and making more money than his foes.
+In “100 jesus pieces,” we get kill-a-rapper A, as he spits ferocious bars about putting n***as in the dirt and making more money than his foes on the track.